International naming that moves your boundaries

 Name development cannot be seen separately from trademark and trade name rights.
 Brands are among the most important assets of a company; in a communicative and economic sense, but also as intellectual property.

-Globrands works mostly with Matchmark, the in-house trademark office, but also with offices like Novagraaf and Chiever.
-If the client prefers working with other trademark attorneys, that is possible too.
+Globrands works mostly with Matchmark, the in-house trademark office, but also with offices like HGF, Novagraaf and Chiever.
+If clients prefer to work with other trademark attorneys this is also possible.

 identical brand names